-Once your cat reaches about 12 years the cells begin to age more quickly.
-You will notice that your cat slows down and is less active.
-Each cat reacts differently, with some losing weight, however in neutered cats this often leads to increased body weight so it is important that you feed your cat the right food to suit its body and nutritional needs.
+When your cat is around 12 years old, the cells start to mature more rapidly.
+You're going to find your cat is slowing down and less involved.
+Every cat responds differently, with some loss of weight, but this also leads to increased body weight in neutered cats, so it is important that you feed your cat the right food to suit their body and nutritional needs.

 Maize, vegetable protein isolate*, maize flour, dehydrated poultry protein, maize gluten, wheat, animal fats, vegetable fibres, hydrolysed animal proteins, chicory pulp, minerals, soya oil, fish oil, tomato (source of lycopene), psyllium husks and seeds, fructo-oligo-saccharides, hydrolysed yeast (source of manno-oligo-saccharides), hydrolysed crustaceans (source of glucosamine), borage oil, green tea and grape extracts (source of polyphenols), marigold extract (source of lutein), hydrolysed cartilage (source of chondroitin).